|

 CCCCXI.

-went a hunting at Reigate,
+A MAN went a hunting at Reigate,

-And wished to leap over a high gate;
+And wished to leap over a high gate ;

 Says the owner, "Go round,